Code-Institute-Submissions/Quizzard-Trivia/README.md

   * For my instruction pop up box I have taken inspiration from a YouTuber channel called Coding Nepal.
   Coding referenced on this video was partially used but amended to my own needs for my site.
   [View ](https://www.youtube.com/watch?v=OkJYtw1mPeU&list=PL96xVQjLpfmVlCPuER2Ip1FTiuVpHQvYM&index=43)

+---
+## Acknowledgement
+* My Mentor Antonio Rodriguez, who has supported me through the project with lots of valuable advice, help and encouragement.
+  * I got a lot of help from my fellow Slackers from the Slack community.
+  * The Tutors at Code Institute who gave me the right guidence when I was stuck through out my project.